Lottery Jackpots Exist in Pre-trained Models: Experiments

 \subsection{Settings}

-\textbf{Datasets.} We consider representative benchmarks with different scales for image classification.
-For small-scale dataset, we choose the CIFAR-10 and CIFAR-100 datasets~\cite{krizhevsky2009learning}.
-CIFAR-10 contains 60,000 32x32 color images of 10 different classes, with 6,000 images in each class.
-The CIFAR-100 dataset is similar to the CIFAR-10, except that it has 100 classes containing 600 images each.
-For large-scale dataset, we choose the challenging ImageNet-1K~\cite{deng2009imagenet}, which contains over 1.2 million images for training and 50,000 validation images in 1,000 categories.
+\textbf{Datasets}.
+We consider representative benchmarks with different scales for image classification.
+For the small-scale dataset, we choose the CIFAR-10 and CIFAR-100 datasets~\cite{krizhevsky2009learning}.
+CIFAR-10 contains 60,000 32$\times$32 color images from 10 different classes, with 6,000 images in each class.
+The CIFAR-100 dataset is similar to the CIFAR-10, except that it has 100 classes, each of which contains 600 images.
+For the large-scale dataset, we choose the challenging ImageNet-1K~\cite{deng2009imagenet} that has over 1.2 million images for training and 50,000 validation images with 1,000 categories.

-\textbf{Networks.} For CIFAR-10 and CIFAR-100, we find lottery jackpots in the classic VGGNet-19~\cite{simonyan2015very} and ResNet-32~\cite{he2016deep}.
+\textbf{Networks}.
+For CIFAR-10 and CIFAR-100, we find lottery jackpots in the classic VGGNet-19~\cite{simonyan2015very} and ResNet-32~\cite{he2016deep}.
 Following previous studies~\cite{wang2020picking,hayou2020pruning}, we double the filter numbers of each convolution layer of ResNet-32 to make it suitable to fit the dataset.
 For the ImageNet dataset, we demonstrate the efficacy of lottery jackpots for pruning ResNet-50~\cite{he2016deep}, which serves as a typical backbone for network pruning community.
+Besides, we conduct experiments to find lottery jackpots for pruning very light-weight networks including MobileNet-V1~\cite{howard2017mobilenets}, EfficientNet-B4~\cite{tan2019efficientnet}.